Hair Transplant Surgery

 What is FUE?

-FUE, Follicular Unit Extraction, is an alternative method of follicular unit hair transplantation.
+FUE, Follicular Unit Excision, is an alternative method of follicular unit hair transplantation.
 A type of hole punch is used to cut the hair grafts from the back of the scalp.The grafts are extracted one-by-one and the planting of the grafts is exactly the same as FUT.
-Follicular Unit Extraction has gained popularity in recent years, particularly for men who wish to wear their hair very short.
+Follicular Unit Excision has gained popularity in recent years, particularly for men who wish to wear their hair very short.

 FUE has often been referred to as scar-less surgery.
 It should be noted that this is incorrect.
 With FUE you are left with many punch hole scars as opposed to FUT where you are left with one fine linear scar concealed at the back of the scalp.
 For areas of thinning or balding, FUT is still the most common method of hair transplantation.